IGBIllinois/easybuild/README.md

 # Easyconfigs
 IGB Cluster Easybuild Easyconfigs
-These are used on the biocluster and compgen clusters
+* These are used on the IGB Biocluster (http://biocluster.igb.illinois.edu)